Trynocs/trynocs/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [Coming soon...](www.trynocs.com)
+- 👨‍💻 All of my projects are available at [my Website](www.trynocs.com/work)

 - 💬 Ask me about **Minecraft**